ericoporto/ags-manual-wiki/Settingupthegame.md

 top of the Inventory pane.
 This allows you to switch on an option so that when the selects an inventory item, the mouse cursor for it will have a dot and mini-crosshair drawn on it, to show the player where the hotspot is.
-You can enter the color for the centre dot and also for the surrounding 4 pixels.
+You can enter the color for the center dot and also for the surrounding 4 pixels.

 ---